spettersson/splunk4patientprivacy/data_guide.md

 [Event timestamp assignment](https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkextractstimestamps) determines how Splunk identifies, extracts, and assigns a timestamp to each individual events.

 A full list of configurations for event timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
+If you do not explicitly define event time assignment for your sourcetype, Splunk will attempt to assign timestamps automatically.
+However, this automated process may not always be accurate.
+Therefore, it is strongly recommended to define timestamp configurations by considering key settings such as:

 However, those included in what is known as the "Magic 8" configurations are:
 - `TIME_PREFIX` → A regular expression that identifies where the timestamp begins in an event.
 The timestamp is expected to follow immediately after the match
 - `TIME_FORMAT` → Defines the expected timestamp format using a strftime-style pattern.
 - `MAX_TIMESTAMP_LOOKAHEAD` → Specifies how many characters Splunk should scan after TIME_PREFIX to extract the timestamp.